In 2000 a group of parents of young people with varying disabilities came together through their connection with Belmont Chapel in Exeter.

 They set up the Rainbow teaching group, which provided an opportunity for the parents to share experiences whilst giving their disabled and learning disabled children a place to come together to enjoy activities appropriate to their individual and unique needs.

+As the children became young adults, the parents began to talk about the future.
 This led to the idea that some of the young members of the group could live together in supported living within the local community.
 The idea gathered speed and in September 2006, after much research and planning, they filed an application to become a registered charity – Rainbow Living.